pprunty/pprunty.github.io/posts/06-claude.md

 company.
 In comparison, OpenAI has received about $11 billion, mostly from Microsoft.
 While OpenAI leads in total funding, Anthropic's diverse investments signal strong confidence in its potential to disrupt the AI landscape.

-So what sets Claude apart from other Large Language Model "clones"?
+So what sets Claude apart from other Large Language Models?

 Claude's distinct branding immediately sets it apart from ChatGPT.
 Its interface features a sophisticated palette of neutral tones and whimsical stenciled figures, creating a refined yet playful aesthetic.
 Claude's serif font adds